Arjen-Smit/css-footprint/README.md

 ![CSS-Footprint logo](logo.png)

-module for generating a font footprint that can be used to use while the webfont is loading.
+module for generating a font footprint that can be used while the webfont is loading.